 Jacob.
 Jacob had a reputation of being a trickster, a con man.
 Whether he was acting out his natural tendencies, or whether he was responding to his environment (being the second born and not especially cared for by his father) I can't say.
 But whatever the cause, he was found to be living up to his name

 Jacob means "Heel catcher, supplanter."
 In and of itself neither of these words mean anything to me.
 We know that Jacob caught on to the heel of his older brother as they were born together, and that is where he got his name.
 But what of it?
 The timing of their births was almost identical, so it isn't as if Esau was especially or significantly older than the one he was to be blessed above.
 And what of the word "supplanter"?
 I think of someone who raises a garden.
-We find that Able was a farmer while Cain was a herdsman.
+We find that Abel was a herdsman while Cain was a farmer.
 That sounds very similar to these two boys, if in fact supplanting has to do with agriculture.
 Let's go to the dictionary, shall we?

 Supplant I discover has nothing to do with growing flowers or corn.
 It means to "Oust or take the place of."
 That fits the picture a little better.
 From this we can see that Jacob did indeed live up to his name.
 But I say again: What a name for a parent to give their child!
 Did they expect their newborn son to become something great and honest having to carry around a name like Supplanter or Heel Catcher?
 Who comes up with these names anyway?
 I have a perfectly honorable and socially acceptable name, but I don't like it.
 I go by my nick name, which I strongly prefer.
 When I was a child my mother called me "Hop Head."
 If you're not aware, that term is used for a drug addict.
 I never delved into drugs, but I did become a chain-smoking alcoholic.
 Then when my brother was born, when I was nearly twelve, he tried to say "brother," and it came out "Bobo."
 From then on that became my name.
 What is a Bobo?
 I know of a clown by that name (or is it Bozo, and what's the difference?)
 What did my mother expect me to become I wonder?
 I'm the black sheep of the family, and for good reason.
 Did I live up to my parent's expectation of me?
 I suspect I did.
 Then why were they so surprise, and seemed so disappointed by my having done so?